swayos/swayos.github.io/README.md

 # SwayOS

-SwayOS is a productivity-oriented minimalist and super elegant desktop layer over unix-like operating systems that also can be installed as a standalone OS.
+SwayOS is a productivity-oriented minimalist and super elegant desktop layer over unix-like operating systems that can be installed as a standalone OS also.
 It is suitable for office, internet, system administration and programming work out of the box.

 ![screenshot](pics/swayos.png)
 ![screenshot](pics/swayos-busy.png)